South Georgia Island

 I love the momentary patterns formed on the water by the motion of the zodiac.
 Immediately after I made the photo those patterns were gone.

-If you’re thinking about a trip to Antarctica I most certainly would recommend considering an itinerary that includes South Georgia Island.
+If you’re thinking about a trip to Antarctica I most certainly recommend you consider an itinerary that includes South Georgia Island.

-It’s now a haven for wildlife and, other than a few non-permanent workers and scientists, the only people you’re likely to see there will be folks from your own tour group.
+Despite a history based around whaling and seal hunting South Georgia Island is now a haven for wildlife and, other than a few dozen non-permanent workers and scientists, the only people you’re likely to see there will be folks from your own tour group.